-Even so, Harrison and Samuelson have worked to create a relatable, funny piece that speaks to basic crises of living in the modern world." - Adam Goldstein, The Daily Camera Ham McBeth adapted from Shakespeare's Macbeth.
-(Sort of.) a World Premiere, devised by Emily K. Harrison & Michelle Moore, in collaboration with the ensemble produced by square product theatre The East Theater at The Dairy Arts Center, Boulder, March 5-21, 2015
+clips that serve as set pieces in the small confines of the Even so, Harrison and Samuelson have worked to create a relat-Wesley Chapel show scenes from the Grand Canyon able, funny piece that speaks to basic crises of living in the modern world." - Adam Goldstein, The Daily Camera adapted from Shakespeare's Macbeth.
+(Sort of.) devised by Emily K. Harrison & Michelle Moore, in collaboration with the ensemble produced by square product theatre